Completing the FAFSA

 A Power of Attorney agreement is recommended so designated individuals will be able to sign your name to legal documents while you are abroad in the event it becomes necessary.
 This can be done in the Student Legal Services office at the Illini Union.

 Most of your financial aid funds will be credited directly to your university student account shortly before the first day of classes for the corresponding semester of registration on campus.
 As aid is credited, Range IV tuition and fees as well as any study abroad program fees charged to your account will be deducted from your financial aid proceeds.
 If you’re expecting a refund to cover additional costs of studying abroad, it will be directly deposited into your personal bank account 3 to 5 business days after your aid has been disbursed.

 Direct deposit is a safe, confidential, convenient, and fast way to receive your student refund.
 With direct deposit, your financial aid refund is electronically transferred into your bank account.
 Authorizing direct deposit of refunds gives you the quickest access to your funds.
-If you have questions concerning the direct deposit program, contact University Student Financial Services and Cashier Operations.
+If you have questions concerning the direct deposit program, contact the University Bursar.

 Study abroad students receive their aid at the same time as those studying at Illinois.
 If family resources are insufficient to make a necessary payment, many sponsoring institutions accept a copy of a Financial Aid Notification as proof of your ability to pay later.
 On this basis, institutions often grant an extension of the due date.
 If the institution requires additional documentation, discuss this with a Financial Aid Administrator.